-An audit firm should establish appropriate operation control structure to ensure compliance with laws, regulations, and professional standards by identifying those operations where it is required to check the status of compliance with laws, regulations, and professional standards, and by assigning persons to be responsible for the identification work.
+An audit firm should be aware of their duties and responsibilities as certified public accountants at all times and should foster an organizational culture of compliance with laws, regulations, and professional standards.
+Moreover, an audit firm should establish an appropriate operations management system to ensure compliance with laws, regulations, and professional standards by identifying those operations where it is necessary to check the status of compliance with laws, regulations, and professional standards, and by assigning persons to be responsible for those operations.